jeet-ganguly/canva-c2/readme.md

 ---

+## What is Canva-C2?

+Canva-C2 is a Windows-based cybersecurity research project that demonstrates how publicly accessible Canva's document embed feature can be used as a covert communication channel between a controller and a client.

+---

 > **Disclaimer**
 >
 > This repository is intended **solely for security research**.
 The purpose of this project is to help defenders understand how trusted cloud platforms may be abused so they can build better detection and response capabilities.